|

 the edict and live with the consequences?"
 The student immediately

+and enthusiastically replied he would accept.
 Then I asked him to consider what would happen to his quality of

 life if he didn't pay taxes and couldn't participate in the benefits

 brought by those taxes levied by government to provide services.
+He couldn't, for example, drive on state-paid highways.
+He couldn't

 go to the beach at Isle of Palms by crossing the government-paid